 According to the SmPC, it is recommended that all recipients of the Pfizer BioNTech, Moderna, Novavax and Sanofi vaccines are kept for observation and monitored for a minimum of 15 minutes.
 In recognition of the need to accelerate delivery of the programme in response to the emergence of the Omicron variant, the UK Chief Medical Officers recommended suspension of this requirement for the two mRNA vaccines (Comirnaty and Spikevax) in both adults and children.
 This temporary suspension in individuals without a history of allergy was also agreed by the Commission on Human Medicines.
-The advice to suspend the routine 15 minute observation period applies to all the currently available COVID-19 vaccines, including the bivalent mRNA products and both the Novavax and Sanofi vaccines.
+The advice to suspend the routine 15 minute observation period applies to all the currently available COVID-19 vaccines, including the bivalent mRNA products and VidPrevtyn Beta (Sanofi Pasteur COVID-19 (recombinant, adjuvanted) vaccine.

 The Scottish Government has made further recommendations that all doses of COVID-19 vaccines be followed by a 5 minute observation period.

-A longer observation period when indicated after clinical assessment in individuals with a history of allergy as set out in Green Book, Chapter 14a, Table 5 and flowchart.
+A longer observation period when indicated after clinical assessment in individuals with a history of allergy as set out in Table 5 and flowchart in Green Book Chapter 14a.